José Alfredo Jiménez: Tribute

 Jiménez is buried in his hometown of Dolores Hidalgo, Guanajuato.
 His tomb, the "Mausoleum of José Alfredo Jiménez", is in the shape of a traditional shawl and sombrero, much like the ones Jiménez would wear during his performances.

 Son of José Alfredo Jiménez, singer José Alfredo Jiménez Medel, wrote a prologue to a 214-page book commemorating him that is titled En el último trago nos vamos.
 His daughter, Paloma Jiménez Gálvez, also released a book titled Es Inútil Dejar De Quererte: 50 Años Sin José Alfredo in the 37th edition of the Guadalajara International Book Fair.

 His songs have been recorded by many artists, such as Selena, Miguel Aceves Mejía, Little Joe Hernández & The Latinaires, and the Mexican rock group Maná.
 Joaquín Sabina paid homage to Jiménez with his song, "Por el Bulevar de los Sueños Rotos" ("On the Boulevard of Broken Dreams").
-The country artist Luke Tan recorded a disc of his favorite Jiménez songs in Spanish, including some with English translations.